snipercup/wip-ai-dungeon-mods/README.md

 #### Relations
 * `:<tag>` - The All-Of relation.
 All tags with `:` must be in context.
 * `?<tag>` - The Any-Of relation.
 At least one tag with `?` must be in context.
-Only useful if multiple tags share this relation.
+  * Only useful if multiple tags share this relation type, IE: `(?Taleir; ?Riff)` wants at least one of these two tags.
+  * If it manages to get both tags into context, its score will be increased.
 * `@<tag>` - The Immediate relation.
 The tag must be associated with the current action.
 It is not allowed to search previous actions for the tag.
 * `!<tag>` - The Negated relation.
 The tag cannot be in context.